kevinbencs/online_newspaper/README.md

 ```

-- Put api/task/[id]: change the name of owner of the task
+- Put api/task/[id]: change the name of the owner of the task

 Authorization: `admin, editor, author`